estape11/mender-docs/06.Artifact-creation/03.Containerized-application-updates/docs.md

         -O /etc/mender/mender-app-docker-compose.conf
 ```

-!!!
-Inspect the configuration files on your device `/etc/mender/mender-app.conf` and
-!!! `/etc/mender/mender-app-docker-compose.conf` to customize the Update Module.

 ##### Prepare the workstation
 Once your devices are ready, return to your workstation and install the
 Application Update Artifact Generator.
 First, make sure that you have